mollygove/WK3HW-JS-PASSGEN/README.md

 ## Description

 This week we are modifing starter code that enables us to generate random passwords based on criteria the user has selected.
 This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript.
-It also responds to the users interface and adapts to multiple screen sizes.

 # Usage
 * User clicks button to generate a password.